Contents

 There are two parts to this:

-Let’s start with the first part.
-In our article on SaaS website best practices, we layed out what we call our Authority Architecture Framework.
+In our article on SaaS website best practices, we layed out what we call our B2B SaaS Authority Architecture Framework.
 In it, we map out all of the different pages that make up an effective SaaS website:

 Your remarketing audience segments can be set up to include visitors who have visited either single pages or a specific combination of pages.
 Some examples of typical remarketing audience segments we might set up include:

-You can see where we’re going here.
-The objective is to separate visitors into these groups so you can present them content that helps them get to the next logical step in your funnel.
+The objective of audience segmentation is to separate visitors into groups based on their pain points and stage in the buying journey so you can present them content that helps them get to the next logical step in your funnel.

 For example, consider the difference in mindset between a visitor who has viewed a blog post and a visitor who has viewed a pricing page.
 When a person visits a pricing page, you can be pretty confident they’re in or approaching the buying phase.
 Alternatively, the majority of blog post visitors are there because they find the topic interesting.